obiwanjacobi/Zsharp/docs/expressions/assignment.md

 // end of scope unlocks
 ```

+`Atom<T>` implements IDisposable and unlocks automatically on destruction when going out of scope.

 Using `Atom<T>` also allows to manage access to structs that are larger than a single primitive data type.

 > TBD: Syntax to set multiple fields under lock?